usnistgov/SAMURAI/docs/quick_start/index.rst

    :maxdepth: 2
    :caption: Getting Started

-Taking the first measurement
+Further information
 ------------------------------

-Assuming the setup and hardware is the same or close to that in the SAMURAI lab (more info should be added on this), the first measurement can be taken using the steps on how to run from a script described in :ref:`running-samurai`
+Further information on various measurements can be found in :ref:`running-samurai`

 .. note:: More in depth information on how the SAMURAI system at NIST is configured can be found in :ref:`hardware-config`